 The central region of Tanzania is an arid area of mainly subsistence farming where many people are deperately poor.
-All state and private secondary schools charge fees.
+All private secondary schools charge fees.
 Money for school fees will typically come from the sale of any surplus made in the good years.
 Education is disrupted when the rains fail and there is no surplus.

 These sums will cover: